 One of the most time consuming and riskiest tasks when it comes to respraying a car is the stripping down of parts.
 Whether the shop removes a piece of trim or vintage chrome bumper, one mistake and it may result in a costly repair.

 If you are able to strip down the car yourself, you could save yourself hundreds or even thousands of pounds.
-You can then have the car trailered to the body shop as it most probably won’t be road legal once stripped.
+You can then have the car trailered to the body shop because it will most probably not be road legal once stripped.

 5. Preparation Work